 In this article

 Antabuse® is the brand name of the medicine disulfiram.
-It’s usually prescribed as part of medication-assisted treatment (MAT) for alcohol abuse and dependence.
+It was an FDA-approved drug used to treat alcohol addiction and alcohol abuse as part of medication-assisted treatment (MAT).3

 Researchers have also been looking into using disulfiram as a weight loss drug.
 Trials have shown disulfiram’s potential to treat obesity.5